August 22, 2025

 5) Kitsilano Beach & Vanier Park

-Family walking along Kitsilano Beach with downtown Vancouver skyline in the background.
+Family walking at Kitsilano Beach with Vancouver skyline at sunset.

 Beachy, relaxed, and very Vancouver.